Zila-Valley/Product-BRDs/enterprise-readiness/MISSING_IMPLEMENTATION_PLAN.md

 Definition of done:

-- Every scoped query path is backed by tests.
+- Every high-risk scoped query path is backed by tests.
-- All direct API calls enforce scope even if UI is bypassed.
+- All direct API calls enforce scope even if UI is bypassed for the current single-institute assignment model.
-- Mobile app receives only role-allowed data and never relies on cached cross-user data.
+- Mobile app receives only role-allowed data and never relies on cached cross-user data. **Still open under mobile Phase 0/P1 work.**

 ## Phase 2: Fix Academic Structure Model